kissgyorgy/my-stars/README.md

 ## TypeScript

+- [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to Clawdbot / OpenClaw that runs in containers for security.
+Connects to WhatsApp, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK
+- [generalaction/emdash](https://github.com/generalaction/emdash) - Emdash is the Open-Source Agentic Development Environment (🧡 YC W26).
+Run multiple coding agents in parallel.
+Use any provider.
 - [badlogic/cchistory](https://github.com/badlogic/cchistory) - Extract and compare system prompts and tools from different Claude Code versions
 - [tobi/qmd](https://github.com/tobi/qmd) - mini cli search engine for your docs, knowledge bases, meeting notes, whatever.
 Tracking current sota approaches while being all local
 - [microsoft/TypeAgent](https://github.com/microsoft/TypeAgent) - Sample code that explores an architecture for using language models to build a personal agent that can work with application agents.